jD91mZM2/xidlehook/README.md

   --canceller 'xrandr --output "$(xrandr | grep primary | cut -d " " -f 1)" --brightness 1'
 ```

+Note: Every command is passed through `sh -c`, so you should be able to mostly use normal syntax.

 # Installation

 Clone and compile it yourself.